windwp/RazorTransformTool/Readme.md

 OutputFile:  file path for save file using in console application.
 When using in custom tool It will only set extension in generate code

+ListIncludeFile: list of file will be include in top of template file before compiler

 IsHeader=1 : auto generate header in result file

+Example header
 ---

 /*config

      OutPutFile=Out\data.html
      InputDllFolder=lib
+     ListIncludeFile=_include.cshtml,_include2.cshtml

 */